Building a Better Future: How to Budget Money, Pay Off Debt, Build Credit, and Break the Low-Income Cycle

 How to Budget Money on Low Income

 The question of how to budget money on a low income is difficult for many.
-There are so many expenses in today’s society, from housing to health care.
+There are so many expenses in today’s society, from housing to health care, not to mention the systemic barriers to economic opportunity so common in communities with high poverty rates.

 Every year, the price of goods and services goes up due to inflation.
-Sometimes, it seems impossible to get ahead.
+Sometimes, it seems impossible to get ahead, but every journey, no matter how long, starts out the same way: with hope and a few first steps.

+First, you will need to understand exactly how money is (or isn’t) flowing through your life.
 The best way to budget money on a low income is to track your cash flow closely.
-Of course, this starts with the money you are receiving from work or any other source.
+This starts with a clear view of your income, or the money you are receiving from work or any other source.
+How much money is coming in per month?
+Write it down and list it out.

 Next, list all of your fixed and variable expenses each month.
 Below, we break down some examples of fixed and variable expenses.